Drafted: ROUND: 3 - Pick Number: 95 (CIN)

 - Lowers his shoulder for the big hit rather than wrapping up securely.

 - Has played with poor timing when timing jumps and can miss interceptions as a result

 - Willing but not threatening tackler.
 Doesn't have the quick-twitch reaction when he gears down to rebuild to top speed.
 More instinctive than explosive.

 Scouting Report: SummaryBattle has great natural ability with ideal size for a strong safety, is a natural leader, and has proved super smart while leading the Alabama defense.
 He also is surprisingly adept in coverage for such a big safety and could even be trusted as a corner in a pinch.
 He however isn't as good a tackler as you would expect and misses more tackles than you would hope.

 We consider Battle to be an excellent pro prospect who will likely be a week one starter at the next level with the potential to be a pro bowler as long as if he works on his tackling skills.

-Battle the number one safety in this class will likely hear his name called during the late first round of the 2023 NFL Draft.
+Battle is one the best safeties in this class and will likely hear his name called during the second ound of the 2023 NFL Draft.

 Jordan Battle percentiles vs other Safety's (NFL Combine historically - higher value represents better perfomance)